haep1/DiscordGiveawayBot.NetCore/README.md

 ### Giveaways
 * Init new giveaways with a lot of settings:
    * Set the time of the current day OR set a specific datetime
-   * Set how often the raffle should repeat (repeates every day at the same time if you want)
    * Set the codeword, that users must enter to participate
    * Set the name of the prize in all languages you want to support